Reconstruct from BEV: A 3D Lane Detection Approach based on Geometry Structure Prior: Method

 In Gen-LaneNet\cite{guo2020gen}, front view GT masks are used as supervision for the segmentation network.
 In the regression network, the mask is first projected onto the ground plane via planar IPM, and then fed into a lane regression network for estimating the 3D lanes.
 However, as shown in the top row of Figure~\ref{fig:top_view_super}, when the mask is projected onto the ground plane, the features on the far side are blurry, and different lane features are mixed together, which prevent the subsequent network from accurately decoding the structure information contained in the feature maps.
 We argue that the distant lane feature confusion is due to the misleading mask supervision conducted in the front view for the following reasons.

 First, the IPM warps the front view features onto the ground plane via a non-linear transformation.
 And it is hard for the front view segmentation network to distinguish far lane instances in pixel level since the lanes are converging to the vanishing point and overlapped with each other.
-As shown on the top right of Figure~\ref{fig:top_view_super}, few far pixels on the front view will be mapped into a huge range on the top view, so the projected segmentation mask will be stretched drastically in the far end, resulting in feature confusion.
+As shown on the top right of Figure~\ref{fig:top_view_super}, few far pixels on the front view will be mapped into a huge range on BEV, so the projected segmentation mask will be stretched drastically in the far end, resulting in feature confusion.
 Second, positive lane boundary pixels in the ground truth masks of Gen-LaneNet\cite{guo2020gen} are generated on the front view with equal line thickness.
 However, due to the perspective effect, lane markings are always thicker in the close end and thinner in the far end.
 As a result, this kind of ground truth mask would not align properly with the shape of lane markings, which will lead to a fluctuation in extracting 2D lane structure and decoding 3D geometry information.

-To address these issues, we propose a refined pipeline in which the ground truth mask is generated and used as supervision on the top view, as shown in the bottom row of Figure~\ref{fig:top_view_super}.
-We first project lane points from the front view to the virtual top view via the homography matrix $H$, then generate the GT mask of lane boundaries with equal thickness.
-A projective transformation network \cite{garnett20193d,jaderberg2015spatial} is used to project the output features of image encoder to the top view, and conduct segmentation supervision directly on the top view mask from decoder by optimizing the standard cross-entropy loss $L_{seg}$.
+To address these issues, we propose a refined pipeline in which the ground truth mask is generated and used as supervision on BEV, as shown in the bottom row of Figure~\ref{fig:top_view_super}.
+We first project lane points from the front view to the virtual BEV via the homography matrix $H$, then generate the GT mask of lane boundaries with equal thickness.
+A projective transformation network \cite{garnett20193d,jaderberg2015spatial} is used to project the output features of image encoder to BEV, and conduct segmentation supervision directly on BEV mask from decoder by optimizing the standard cross-entropy loss $L_{seg}$.
 Besides, we can also jointly estimate camera pitch $\theta$ and height $h_{cam}$ from the front view images with $L_{cam}=||\theta-\hat{\theta}||_1+|h_{cam}-\hat{h}_{cam}||_1$.
-Such direct mask supervision in the top view will tremendously resolve the problem of feature confusion and preserve the global lane geometry structure information in the top view 2D mask.
+Such direct mask supervision in BEV will tremendously resolve the problem of feature confusion and preserve the global lane geometry structure information in BEV 2D mask.